lightbug-io/docs/basics/devices.md

 Lightbug devices follow a common technical internal and external architecture.

-You can find more infomation about current devices [in the devices section](/devices)
+You can find more information about current devices [in the devices section](/devices)

 ## Identity